-You do not have to stay at a particular quarantine hotel in Phuket.
-You are allowed to stay at any hotel or guesthouse, as long as it has been approved by the Thai Health and Safety Administration (SHA) and has received the SHA Plus Certification.
+You do not have to stay at a particular quarantine facility in Phuket.
+You are allowed to stay at any hotel or guesthouse, as long as it has been approved by the Thai Health and Safety Administration (SHA) and has received the SHA Extra Plus Certification.
 (More explanation on this below.)

+You will have to show your hotel booking to be able to enter Phuket.
 Bookings at hotels or Airbnbs that are not SHA+ Approved will not be accepted.
-Be sure to look out for a rosette badge saying ‘SHA+ Approved Hotel’ on the website and social media pages of the hotel you are considering.
+(Be sure to look out for a rosette badge saying ‘SHA Extra+ Approved Hotel’ on the website and social media pages of the hotel you are considering.)

 You’ll be pleased to hear that all hotel facilities in SHA Approved Hotels will be open.
 Guests can freely enjoy the hotel swimming pool, gymnasium, restaurant, bar and spa.
 You will also be allowed to leave the hotel and move freely around the island to visit places and go to bars and restaurants and take part in activities (see more below).

 (Apparently, if you like, you are allowed to stay at two or more different hotels in different parts of the island during your stay in Phuket, as long as any hotel that you stay at is SHA Approved.)

 When travelling to other parts of Thailand, you may be required to show your hotel booking in Phuket as proof that you have completed your 7-night stay.
 (You may also have to carry your test certificates, insurance policy and any other documents related to your entry into Thailand, so make sure you keep your paperwork safe!)

 10. Which are the cheapest Phuket Sandbox hotels?